 A member of the British Scientists project, the molecular biologist from Cambridge Richard Henderson, won the Nobel Prize in Chemistry 2017, along with scientists Jacques Dubochet, Joachim Frank "for developing cryo-electron microscopy for the high-resolution structure determination of biomolecules in solution".

 ABOUT THE PROJECT

-The achievements of XX and XXI centuries, such as DNA and genetic research, development of antibiotics, exploration of stars and black holes, analysis of the human brain capacity and various projects in the field of high tech which attract many modern researchers, are studied in great detail.
+The achievements of 20th and 21st centuries, such as DNA and genetic research, development of antibiotics, exploration of stars and black holes, analysis of the human brain capacity and various projects in the field of high tech which attract many modern researchers, are studied in great detail.

 The very easy-to-use chronological structure of the project will help you with key dates and events, and short video lectures of the top scientists from the University of Cambridge, University College London, King’s College London and Imperial College London will show their connection to the contemporary studies.

 The English version of the project can be found on the Seroius Science website.